poulpe/padel-tracker/README.md

 - **Match Tracking**: Record match results (date, teams, scores)
 - **Elo Ranking System**: Calculate player rankings dynamically based on match results.
 - **Match History**: Store and visualize the ranking evolution of players over time.
+- **League Management**: Ability to group players within a league, to follow/compare only your mates (player can also belong to several leagues)
 - **Data Persistence**: Uses a PostgreSQL database hosted on Supabase.
 Can also be used in `local` mode to avoid any need to host database online.
 - **Interactive UI**: Built with Streamlit, providing an intuitive and responsive interface.
 - **Multilingual Support**: Users can switch between English and French.